Thoughts on Thailand

 Everything is a tourist attraction!

 There are a lot of interesting things in Thailand, but it seems all one massive tourist attraction.
 Take the famed weekend market in Chiang Mai as an example.
 The locals tout its impressiveness and the tourists rave about it what they find.
 Yet it can’t even begin to compare to some of the markets in South America.
 This market in Chiang Mai is in truth nothing more than a tourist attraction filled with souvenirs.
-Fascinating if you haven’t seen anything yet rather disappointing to me after what I’ve seen in other countries.
+Fascinating if you haven’t seen some of the large local markets in more remote locations of the world yet rather disappointing to me after traveling through Latin America.

 The Buddhist Temples